fredericBregier/clone-cloud-store/ccs-doc/src/source/Architecture/InProgress.rst

   - A choice between Kafka or Pulsar implies 2 different jar due to pom differences
   - However, for PostgreSql or MongoDB, it can be done through configuration so keeping one jar
   - Should it be separate jar (individual per module and per option) or flatten jar (per option)?
+  - Helm, Ansible and Dockerfile or other ways to distribute image